 L. Decker Dawson.
-Mr. Dawson founded the Company in 1952 and has served in his present positions since that time.
+Mr. Dawson founded the Company in 1952.
+He served as President of the Company until being elected as Chairman of the Board of Directors and Chief Executive Officer in January, 2001.
 Prior thereto, Mr. Dawson was a geophysicist with Republic Exploration Company, a geophysical company.
 Mr. Dawson served as President of the Society of Exploration Geophysicists (1989-1990) and received its Enterprise Award in 1997.
 He was Chairman of the Board of Directors of the International Association of Geophysical Contractors (1981).
 He is an honorary life member of such association.
 He was inducted into the Permian Basin Petroleum Museum's Hall of Fame in 1997.